 bindingAttr can be used to specify whether to return only public constructors or both public and non-public constructors.

 If an exact match does not exist, the binder will attempt to coerce the parameter types specified in the types array in order to select a match.
-If the binder is unable to select a match, then a null reference (Nothing in Visual Basic) is returned.
+If the binder is unable to select a match, then null is returned.

 The following BindingFlags filter flags can be used to define which constructors to include in the search:

 You must specify either BindingFlags.Instance or BindingFlags.Static in order to get a return.

 Specify BindingFlags.Public to include public constructors in the search.

 Specify BindingFlags.NonPublic to include non-public constructors (that is, private, internal, and protected constructors) in the search.
 Constructors of base classes are not returned.